PMR2/PMR2userdocs/semantic-metadata.rst

 Getting your workspace indexed by the repository
 ================================================

+In order to have your annotations pulled into the semantic engine, you need to inform the repository which resources in your workspace should be indexed.
+Once you have done this, all future versions of the indexed resources will be used to update the semantic engine.

 Now that your changes have been pushed back, go back to the page for your fork of the model and select the "RDF Indexing" tab.